-- Late Pick-Up Fee: CDC and SAC programs have a late pick-up fee of \$1.00 per minuteup to15 minutes per Family per site regardless of the number of children in care at that site.
+- CYS WebTrac Payments: Some CYS programs allow patrons to make online payments.
+Please contact your local Parent Central Services for availability of WebTrac payment options. - Other Payment Options: Payments may be made with cash, check, or credit/debit card - Late Pick-Up Fee: CDC and SAC programs have a late pick-up fee of \$1 per minute up to 15 minutes per Family per site regardless of the number of children in care at that site.
 For example, a Family who has two children in the CDC and one child in SAC will pay a \$15 late pickup fee at each site if pick up is 15 minutes after closing.
-When the Family is later than 15 minutes, the Family is charged \$7.00 per child, per site for the remainder of the hour and then \$7.00 per child, per site for each hour thereafter.
+When the Family is later than 15 minutes, the Family is charged \$8 per child, per site for the remainder of the hour and then \$8 per child, per site for each hour thereafter.
 Late pick-up fees are not charged for approved mission related circumstances or when specific arrangements to extend childcare are made prior to pick-up.
-Be sure to contact Parent Central Services office regarding documents required for the approval of mission related circumstance. - Late Payments: Payment for regular scheduled care for full day/part day care.
-Late payment fee is charged after the 5th business day and is \$10.00 per child per paymentcycle (semi-monthly) or \$20.00 (monthly).
+Be sure to contact Parent Central Services office regarding documents required for the approval of mission related circumstance. - Late Payment Fee: Payment for regular scheduled care for full day/part day care.
+Late payment fee is charged after the 5th business day and is \$10 per child per payment cycle (semi-monthly) or \$20 (monthly).